Vanishing theorems and rational connectedness on holomorphic tensor fields: Abstract

 \section{Abstract}

-We establish a vanishing theorem for uniformly RC $k$-positive Hermitian holomorphic vector bundles, and show that the holomorphic tangent bundle of a compact complex manifold equipped with a positive $k$-Ricci curvature K\"{a}hler metric (or more generally a positive $k$-Ricci curvature K\"{a}hler-like Hermitian metric) is uniformly RC $k$-positive.
+A vanishing theorem for uniformly RC $k$-positive Hermitian holomorphic vector bundles is established.
+It turns out that the holomorphic tangent bundle of a compact complex manifold equipped with a positive $k$-Ricci curvature K\"{a}hler metric is uniformly RC $k$-positive.
 Two main applications are presented.
-The first one is to deduce that spaces of some holomorphic tensor fields on such K\"{a}hler or K\"{a}hler-like Hermitian manifolds are trivial, generalizing some recent results.
+The first one is to deduce that spaces of some holomorphic tensor fields on such K\"{a}hler or more generally K\"{a}hler-like Hermitian manifolds are trivial, generalizing some recent results.
 The second one is to show that a compact K\"{a}hler manifold whose holomorphic tangent bundle can be endowed with either a uniformly RC $k$-positive Hermitian metric or a positive $k$-Ricci curvature K\"{a}hler-like Hermitian metric is projective and rationally connected.